sds-192-intro-fall22/MP3/README.md

   - Filter the data to your county.
   - As you read in the documentation, quantitative values are sometimes reported in pounds and and sometimes reported in grams in this dataset.
 Convert all quantitative values to a common unit of measure with a single line of code.

+### A Note on the Unit of Observation in TRI

-> Important note: This is a multi-dimensional dataset.
+This is a multi-dimensional dataset.
 Each row indicates a quantity of releases, but this is not the total quantity of releases for a facility.
 It is the total quantity *of a particular chemical* for a facility.
 This means that the same facility will be repeated multiple times in the dataset - once for each toxic chemical it released in 2020.
 It also means that you need two variables to uniquely identify each row - the facility and the chemical.
 It's really important to keep this in mind when performing any data wrangling or creating any visualizations with this dataset.
 Check out the example below to see why.

 | facility      | industry         | chemical | releases |
 |---------------|------------------|----------|----------|